pradyumn263/notes/README.md

 //Res now contains the shortest path from s to e
 ```

-BFS Can also be applied on a matrix
+BFS Can also be applied on a matrix, see implementation a little bit, should be easy.
+Check if questions are there on leetcode.

+BFS on a matrix can be done with having a queue for each dimension, as it is easier to work with.
+We can have parent matrix as before to trace down the shortest path that we have constructed.

 #### 2. DFS